owen2/NerdyCrockpot/README.md

 NerdyCrockpot
 =============

-Crockpot Recipie Collection Started by Developers at Pioneer
+Crockpot Recipe Collection Started by Developers at Pioneer